4 Ways to Improve Your Business’ Cash Flow

-Cash flow can be a struggle for many small businesses, especially those in a growth phase or just starting out.
+Cash flow can be a struggle for many businesses, especially those in a growth phase or just starting out.

 In fact, cash flow is the number one reason new companies fail.
 When you think about either product- or service-based businesses, there’s always a considerable outlay of cash before you can begin collecting revenue.
 If you’re starting a lawn mowing business, for example, you’ll have to buy a lawn mower, pay for advertising, book clients, and perform the work before you can even issue your first bill.
 This means cash flow is really important, not only to bring in operating capital while a new business is trying to build up initial revenue, but also to cover those short-term borrowing needs.